blockcypher/eth-docs/source/index.html.md

 ## API Versions

-All API calls are versioned, and the current BlockCypher API is v1. **The BlockCypher Ethereum API is currently in beta**, and we hope not to introduce any breaking changes, but until it's out of beta we can't make that guarantee until it's stable.
+All API calls are versioned, and the current BlockCypher API is v1.
+We will never introduce any breaking changes within v1, but we may add new, non-breaking features from time to time.

 ## RESTful Resources